An official website of the United States government

 Secure .gov websites use HTTPS

 The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) National Urban Security Technology Laboratory (NUSTL) manages the SAVER Program to assist emergency responders in making procurement decisions.
-Since its inception in 2004, the SAVER Program has produced more than 1,000 knowledge products.
-These knowledge products—which include focus group, market survey and assessment reports, as well as technotes, application notes, handbooks, guides and other documents—are described in detail on the SAVER Document Descriptions page, and assist in providing emergency responders with information to inform their procurement decisions.
+Since its inception in 2004, the SAVER Program has produced more than 1,100 publications.
+These publications—which include focus group, market survey and assessment reports, as well as technotes, application notes, handbooks, guides and other documents—are described in detail on the SAVER Document Descriptions page.
+They provide valuable information to assist responders and purchasers with procurement decisions.

 Publicly releasable SAVER documents are available here in the SAVER Document Library.
 SAVER documents with limited distribution are available to members of the SAVER Community by contacting NUSTL@hq.dhs.gov.